laxuanlinh/awscertifieddev/revisionnote.md

 ## To enable `Blue/Green` deplyment in `CloudFormation` templates, include a `Transform` section and a `AWS::CodeDeploy::BlueGreen` hook

-## It's possible to modify `CodeCommit` repos using `AWS SDK `with `put-file` command, useful when push files programmatically with `Lambda` or apps
+## How to push files programmatically to CodeCommit using AWS SDK?
+  - Use `PutFile`

 ## To encrypt log groups in `CloudWatch Logs` using `KMS`, can use `CLI` with the `KMS` key ARN
   - aws logs create-log-group --log-group-name *log group name* --kms-key-id *key arn*
   - aws logs associate-kms-key --log-group-name *log group name* --kms-key-id *key arn*

-## `DynamoDB` streams can `asynchronously` trigger `Lambda` functions, the streams wait for `Lambda` to finish, if it's successful then stream is marked as a success, if not then it will retry several times
+## How DynamoDB stream trigger Lambda functions?
+  - When enabled Lambda integration, AWS Lambda polls from DynamoDB streams and invokes Lambda functions synchronoulsy.
+  - If fails, it will retry several times.

+## Is it possible to change the Load Balancer type of a Beanstalk environment?
-## It's not possible to change `Load Balancer` type of a `Beanstalk` environment, must create a new environment with different type of `ELB`
+  - It's not possible to change `Load Balancer` type of a `Beanstalk` environment, must create a new environment with different type of `ELB`

 ## To connect `Lambda` functions to `VPC` resources and to internet at the same time:
-  - Config `Lambda` to connect to `VPC` private subnet
+  - Config `Lambda` to connect to `VPC` in the console.
   - Add `NAT` to the `VPC` to allow access to the internet

 ## The most secured way to access `Aurora MySQL`?